On this page:

 - Assist (NIH): https://era.nih.gov/era_training/assist.cfm

 Most online application portals, including the Tri-Agencies, allow you to upload and work on documents on the online portal.
-To make sure only final drafts get submitted, the Agencies assign statuses to your proposal (e.g. “in progress”, “completed”, “submitted”, “returned”, “approved”, “received”, etc.).
-Research Services can only see your proposal if you clicked the "submit" button which we call "submit mode".
+To make sure only final drafts get submitted, the agencies assign statuses to a proposal (e.g. “in progress”, “completed”, “submitted”, “returned”, “approved”, “received”, etc.).
+Research Services can only see a proposal after "submit" button has been clicked, which we call "submit mode".

 Note.
 If your application requires an institutional representative signature, Research Services will return the signed cover page to you for submitting directly to the agency.